 Some assets will always pass outside of probate.
 Some of these assets may include:

-- Retirement Assets (IRAs, 401(k)s, and other qualified plan proceeds): These assets pass directly to the beneficiary named in the plan.
-As with a life insurance policy, the named beneficiary is agreed upon in advance, and there is no need to go through probate.
+- Retirement Assets (IRAs, 401(k)s, and other qualified plan proceeds): These assets pass directly to the named beneficiary.
+As with a life insurance policy, the beneficiary is named in advance, and there is no need to go through probate.

 Other assets may pass outside of probate if they are set up to do so:

 - Property Titled as Joint Tenancy with Rights of Survivorship: When two or more individuals own property together, they can choose to designate the type of ownership as joint tenancy with rights of survivorship.
-In that case, when one of the owners dies, that person’s ownership interest automatically passes to the remaining owner.
-Married couples often hold assets in this way, although for married couples, they give it a different title – tenancy by the entirety.
+In this case, when one of the owners dies, that person’s ownership interest automatically passes to the remaining owner.
+Married couples often hold assets in this way, although for married couples, New York law gives it a different title – Tenancy by the Entirety.

 - Transfer on Death (TOD) securities: Stocks, bonds and brokerage accounts can be set up in the same way as POD bank accounts.
 The account owner retains sole ownership rights while alive, and the named beneficiary receives the proceeds when the account holder dies.

 - Revocable Living Trusts: A revocable living trust is an entity that can hold title to property, just as an individual would.
 Title to trust property is held by the trustee for the trust, not the donor, and therefore avoids probate.
 Because the trust is revocable, the donor effectively has access to the property during his or her lifetime, almost as if he or she owned it outright.
 At the time of the donor’s death, a trust document, similar to a will, directs the trustee on how to distribute the trust property.